 Type (Typographic) Weight

-a person who uses or operates something, especially a computer, device or other machine.
+a person who uses or operates something, especially a computer, device or other machines.

 a framed area on a display screen for viewing information.